EitanBeCe/social-network/README.md

 Marks for myself for curr work

 1. If deleting posts from modal - it's removing the wrong post, always the last.
 MAYBE context will help
+2. setModalOpen in posts-context - do not work

 # Getting Started with Create React App